a

 Enrolment applications may not be successful if the requested documentation is not provided.

-If, after reasonable enquiries, the Principal does not accept that the address provided on the enrolment application form is the genuine permanent residence of the student, the placement or enrolment application may not be successful, or may be withdrawn.
+If, after reasonable enquiries, the Principal does not accept that the address provided on the enrolment application is the genuine permanent residence of the student, the placement or enrolment application may not be successful, or may be withdrawn.

 Resources